-Governor Doug Burgum The Legislative Assembly The Industrial Commission State of North Dakota Bismarck, North Dakota
+Governor Doug Burgum

+The Legislative Assembly

+State of North Dakota

+Bismarck, North Dakota

-We have audited the financial statements of the of the North Dakota Housing Incentive Fund, a special revenue fund of the State of North Dakota, for the years ended June 30, 2017 and 2016.
+We have audited the financial statements of the of the North Dakota Housing Incentive Fund, a special revenue fund of the State of North Dakota, for the year ended June 30, 2018.
 Professional standards require that we provide you with information about our responsibilities under generally accepted auditing standards and Government Auditing Standards and as well as certain information related to the planned scope and timing of our audit.
-We have communicated such information in a letter to you dated July 12, 2017.
+We have communicated such information in a letter to you dated July 11, 2018.
 Professional standards also require that we communicate to you the following information related to our audit.